bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ## 2. Homogenized structure

-Instead of the Forest/Tree/Collection duality which was an unhelpful metaphor we will be essentially flattening everything in the system to stores; both Forests(the root) and Trees(sub-data) will expose the Store interface of a value, actions and subscriptions and most of the interface of Subjects from RxJS
+Instead of the Forest/Tree/Collection duality which was an unhelpful metaphor we will be essentially flattening everything in the system to stores; both Forests (the root) and ForestBranches (sub-data) will expose the Store interface of a value, actions and subscriptions and most of the interface of Subjects from RxJS

 ## 3. if it's good enough for Redux Toolkit: Immer